SoothingMist/Arduino-as-USB-to-Serial-Adaptor/README.md

 ![image](https://github.com/user-attachments/assets/e4929157-a7b2-47c1-94ff-3783d5d70b74)

+<h2>Use with Alternative Devices<\h2>

+Found that the Mega can be replaced by an Arduino MKR WAN 1310.
+On the MKR, use TX and RX instead of TX1 and RX1.
+Everything else is the same.

 <h2>Use in Debugging</h2>

 A more advanced use of this idea is to help debug a process that sends/receives data between devices.
 In this demonstration, an Arduino MKR WAN 1310 instigates a data exchange with an Arduino Mega 2526.
 What is going on within the Mega is monitored by the Uno.
 A programmable USB hub facilitates the exchange as a way of showing how to send/receive data between devices that support interactive USB data flows but cannot be directly connected.
 In this case, the hub was a Windows 11 computer but the hub has also been shown to run on a Linux headless computer (Raspberry Pi v4).
 USB v2 or v3 work just as well.